 Governance can be broken down into two components: Structures & processes.
 Like any other stable democratic system, its elements can be beneficial in creating an excellent open-source governance system.
 The rules and procedures allow all good ideas to be noticed and brought into action by the people running the project.

 From a governance point of view, most projects are like blocks rather than cities or states.
-We start by appointing a community manager who can respond to emails, social media, and feedback.
-‘Feedbacks’ are the key here.
+We appoint a community manager who can respond to emails, social media, and feedback.
+'Feedback' is the key here.
 We need to focus attention on those who want to contribute code.
 Someone needs to take a look at all incoming codes and evaluate them.
 Should try not to reject any, can post them; someone may like them.

 Once we have enough supporters, we need boards.
 A technical committee can be the most significant contributor (individuals and companies).